 What is Crack Slaw or Egg Roll in a Bowl?

-If you haven’t heard of crack slaw or egg roll in a bowl before, it’s basically just a stir fry with beef and cabbage.
+If you haven’t heard of a crack bowl or egg roll in a bowl before, it’s basically just a stir fry with beef and cabbage.
 It reminds me a bit of my favorite chicken cabbage stir fry recipe.

 I’ve seen crack slaw recipes all over the Internet, but have no idea where the origin comes from.
 All I know is, it’s a delicious low carb cabbage stir fry and you’re missing out if you haven’t tried it yet…

 But this one… oh my goodness, you guys.
 It’s so, so good… I think it’s my favorite of them all!
-And it’s surprisingly addictive, hence the name “crack slaw”.
+Making this easy egg roll in a bowl keto is super easy, because it’s naturally low carb.
+And it’s surprisingly addictive, hence the name “crack slaw.”

 How To Make an Egg Roll in a Bowl